 What does a typical student look like?

-- Our students have graduated high school and have a learning difference, most commonly Asperger’s/Autism.
+- Our students come to us starting as early as seniors in high school and have a verified disability.
 There is not an upper age limit, but most of our students are between 18-25 years old.

 - Some students drive, some have a part time job, some are taking courses from a community or four-year college.

-- Students may have just finished high school and plan to take a full course load at NTC.
+- Students may be preparing to complete high school and plan to take a full course load at NTC.
 Others are taking 1-2 NTC courses while continuing work and or take other classes.

 - Our students would describe themselves as “high-functioning” and live with their family.
 They are motivated to develop needed skills to reach their goals, including living independently.